Prominent Signals: Decoding the Language of Symptoms in Mental Health

 They can manifest as changes in daily routines, social interactions, hobbies, and interests.

-For example, Child Patterns may significantly change when dealing with stressors or traumatic events; you might notice erratic moods, academic struggles, and withdrawal from friends or family.
+For example, Child Behaviour Patterns may significantly change when dealing with stressors or traumatic events; you might notice erratic moods, academic struggles, and withdrawal from friends or family.

 Substance Abuse Indicators are another essential aspect to consider when assessing behavioural health.